jleuth/CLIThing/README.md

 CLIThing was built for power users, that's why it's extensible.
 Anyone can write an analyzer and PR/Fork CLIThing and set it up for themselves.
 Just pop in your OpenAI API key and you're ready.

+## Usage
+`clithing [options] <directory> [query (use this if you don't want interactive mode, just a one-off question)]`

+Avaliable options:
+ -m, --model | pick any availiable OpenAI model.
+Compatable with reasoning models as well, so if you're a masochist you can use o1-pro and pay $600/mTok out and $150/mTok in!
+ -a --analyzer | Pick an analyzer to get more focused results on tasks.

 ### Setup
 To set up CLIThing, pull the repository